A cross between the romance of Romeo and Juliet and the blind rage of Othello.

 Ungelt also had its own hospital and was connected to the adjacent Týn Church, rightly known as Our Lady Before Týn (Kostel Matky Boží před Týnem), which was built between the mid 14th and early 16th centuries.
-That church is home to the tomb of astrologer Tycho Brahe.
+That church is home to the tomb of astrologer Tycho Brahe and the site of the legend of the Snow Witch.
 Ungelt also had the oldest apothecary in the city, no doubt due to the medicines being imported.

 The yard is also across the street from the slightly older Basilica of St. James (Bazilika svatého Jakuba Většího), which was built in the 13th century but rebuilt after a fire in 1689.
 The church has the mummified hand of a thief and a tomb where a count was buried alive by mistake.

 In the 19th century, it had a coffee house at the Vrbnovský House, where well-known Czech “awakeners” met, such as historian František Palacký and national anthem writer Josef Kajetán Tyl.
 Ungelt currently has 18 buildings, mostly serving as bars, hotels, clubs and shops for tourists.

 The faded murals on the Granovský House can be found on three cards in The Tarot of Prague: The Star, The Magician and the Nine of Swords.
 The sculptures on the facade of St James are on the Six of Wands and The Tower.
 Details of column capitals at the back of Our Lady Before Týn are on the Wheel of Fortune.